Get my 5-Ingredient Keto Cookbook featuring over 120 simple recipes!

-Tasty almond topped low carb candy bites.
-This simple chocolate covered coconut candy recipe is an easy to make treat for those on a sugar free diet.
+Today's treat is tasty almond-topped low-carb candy bites.
+This simple coconut chocolate candy recipe is an easy-to-make treat for those on a sugar-free diet!

 When I was a teenager, I worked in a store that made candy.
-This recipe was inspired by one of the handmade chocolate candies I used to make there.
+So, this recipe was inspired by one of the handmade chocolate candies I used to make there.

-I simply stirred in some hot sugar free vanilla syrup into the coconut and let it sit.
-The result is a low carb sweetened coconut that is perfect for using in recipes like this keto friendly candy
+I simply stirred in some hot sugar-free vanilla syrup into the coconut and let it sit.
+The result is a low-carb sweetened coconut that is perfect for use in recipes like this keto-friendly candy!

 If you’re looking for a simple recipe to combine chocolate and coconut, this is one of the simplest recipes there is.
 And, to make it even easier, you can skip sweetening the dried coconut flakes.